wilsonify/wilsonify.github.io/content/recipes/WHIPPED CREAM221.md

 * ½ tsp vanilla extract (Optional)

 ## instructions
-1 You need some electric beaters or a stand mixer to do this   .
+1 You need some electric beaters or a stand mixer to do this.
-Stick the bowl and the beaters in the freezer for 15 minutes to let those bastards get chilly.
+Stick the bowl and the beaters in the freezer for 15 minutes.

 2 Take them out after 15 minutes and grab the coconut milk from the fridge without shaking it up.